-As part of this development review, a “call for sites” has been put out, which asks local landowners to submit sites for potential future development.
-A map and list of all of the sites across Dudley which had been submitted by March 2018 is available on the Call For Sites Page of the Core Strategy website.
-The deadline of the Call for Sites was 31st October 2018, so it may be that further sites will be added to the list in due course.
+As part of this development review, a “call for sites” was put out, asking local landowners to submit sites for potential future development.
+A map and list of all Dudley sites (March 2018) is available on the Call For Sites Page of the Core Strategy website.

 What Actions Can Be Taken?

 The next opportunity for the public to comment on the use of the Green Belt for development will be during the Consult Draft plan part of the Process.
 This is timetabled for October/November 2019.
 See this Black Country Plan page.

 The timetable for the main phases of the Black Country Plan can be found in the Pamphlet “Local Development Scheme 2018-2021” PDF.
 Currently this reads:

 Take Action Now:

 Find out what you can do on our Campaign Page

 Sign up to receive email notifications of our campaign and alerts of key dates.